gwezerek/cs171-hw-gustav-wezerek/hw1/answers.md

 Position, size, value, color, orientation, grain, texture, motion, shape (kind of), pattern (kind of)

 ## 7.7 Which visual variables are quantitative (i.e., allow to judge a quantitative difference between two data points)?
-POsition, size (kind of), motion (kind of, but perception is so subjective that some would argue no)
+Position, size (kind of), motion (kind of, but perception is so subjective that some would argue no)